Schools Chancellor Richard A. Carranza today celebrated the fourth annual College Awareness Day with middle school students in Brooklyn.

-NEW YORK – Schools Chancellor Richard A. Carranza today celebrated the fifth annual College Awareness Day as part of the City’s College Access for All initiative.
-Citywide, schools serving grades 3-K through 12 are promoting a college- and career-going culture through activities and events emphasizing the importance of postsecondary readiness.
+NEW YORK – Schools Chancellor Richard A. Carranza today celebrated the fourth annual College Awareness Day with middle school students in Brooklyn.
+Citywide, schools serving grades 3-K to 12 are participating in college- and career-themed events emphasizing the importance of postsecondary readiness.

-As part of the City’s College Access for All initiative, College Awareness Day fosters a college and career culture for the next generation of graduates through activities including:
+College Awareness Day is an important part of the City’s College Access for All initiative, and it fosters a college and career culture in the next generation of graduates through activities including:

-- Alumni visits, guest speakers, and panel discussions with college graduates
+- Alumni visits and panel discussions with college graduates

 - Staff showing school pride by wearing college apparel